FBruzzesi/iso-week-date/README.md

 # iso-week-date

-**iso-week-date** is a toolkit to work with strings representing [ISO Week date](https://en.wikipedia.org/wiki/ISO_week_date) in the  _YYYY-WNN_ or _YYYY-WNN-D_ format.
+**iso-week-date** is a toolkit to work with strings representing [ISO Week date](https://en.wikipedia.org/wiki/ISO_week_date) in two formats, namely:

+- Week format _YYYY-WNN_ (corresponding to the date format _%Y-W%V_)
+- Week date format _YYYY-WNN-D_ (corresponding to the date format _%Y-W%V-%u_)

 In a nutshell it provides:

-- [`IsoWeek`](https://fbruzzesi.github.io/iso-week-date/api/isoweek/) and [`IsoWeekDate`](https://fbruzzesi.github.io/iso-week-date/api/isoweekdate/) classes implementing a series of methods to work with ISO Week date in the "YYYY-WNN" (resp.
-"YYYY-WNN-D") format and avoiding the pitfalls of going back and forth between string and date/datetime objects.
+- [`IsoWeek`](https://fbruzzesi.github.io/api/isoweek.md) and [`IsoWeekDate`](https://fbruzzesi.github.io/api/isoweekdate.md) classes implementing a series of methods to work with ISO Week date formats and avoiding the pitfalls of going back and forth between string, date and datetime python objects.
-- [pandas](https://fbruzzesi.github.io/iso-week-date/api/pandas/) and [polars](https://fbruzzesi.github.io/iso-week-date/api/polars/) functionalities to work with series of Iso Week dates.
+- [pandas](https://fbruzzesi.github.io/api/pandas.md) and [polars](https://fbruzzesi.github.io/api/polars.md) functionalities to work with series of ISO Week dates.

 ---